GENERAL APPEARANCE

 Disqualify: Dudley nose.

 The jaw is broad and square with short regular teeth.
-The bite is even or
+The bite is even or sufficiently undershot to square the muzzle.
+The chops are of good depth, but

 not pendulous, completely covering the teeth when the mouth is closed.